 Federal Student Loans

-- You must have a completed, error-free FAFSA, with no verification pending.
+- You must have a completed, error-free (no verification pending) FAFSA.

-- To apply for a Direct Loan, you must be enrolled in at least six credit hours.
+- You must be enrolled in at least six credit hours.

 - You must meet Satisfactory Academic Progress.